 For content marketing to be effective, it is essential that you keep things flowing and consistent.

 The only thing that’s worse than poor content is an absent content schedule.
 Whether your business shares content through a newsletter, via an email or through company blog posts.
-It is important to have a consistent schedule when planning your content marketing strategy.
+It is important to have a content marketing calendar when planning your content marketing strategy.

 We have seen numerous clients have a blog page where the last published post was dated a year or so in the past.
 Even outdated testimonials on your website can be hurtful.
 You cant to make sure these are up to date.